UT Tyler Satisfactory Academic Progress Policy

 - Submitting a transcript that confirms the successful completion of concurrent enrollment, if that credit together with the credit from UT Tyler will meet the standards;

-- Completing grades of "I" or having grad changes posted to the transcript;
+- Completing grades of "I" or having grade changes posted to the transcript;

 Student Appeal Process